asual/jquery-address/README.md

 ## Changes

-### 03/19/2010 - jQuery Address 1.2
+### 03/30/2010 - jQuery Address 1.2

 - New queryString, parameter and path setters.
-- New autoUpdate and crawling modes.
-- New Ajax crawling sample.
+- New autoUpdate, crawling and wrap options.
-- New Accordion sample.
+- New Accordion, Crawling and Form samples.
 - Improved onhashchange support.
 - Switched samples to HTML5.
 - Switched to the Closure compiler.
 - JSLint compatibility.
 - Simple test suite.
-- Support for jQuery 1.4.2.
+- Support for jQuery 1.4.2 and jQuery UI 1.8.

 ### 12/23/2009 - jQuery Address 1.1